 In March 2017 we released a Conversation EDU article to ask ‘Why aren’t more people using the My Health Record’ .
-During the writing up of that article, we were finalising touches on two journal articles, one looking at the health literacy demands of My Health Record itself, and another looking at the health literacy demands of consumer facing information available online, about the My Health Record.
+At the time, final touches were being put on two journal articles, one detailing the health literacy demands of My Health Record itself, and the other examining the health literacy demands of online consumer facing information about the My Health Record.

 Both of those articles are now accepted, with details as follows: